badgerloop-software/mppt-firmware/src/README.md

 [TRACKING_DELAY](main.cpp): Number of "chances" (consecutive cycles during which output current exceeds max output current requested over CAN) before switching to regulation mode

-[SAMPLE_SIZE](main.cpp): Number of cycles or samples of input voltage for P&0 (summed together, but since power is compared and SAMPLE_SIZE doesn't dynamically change, the ratio cancels out number of samples taken)
+[SAMPLE_SIZE](main.cpp): Number of cycles or samples of input voltage for P&O (summed together, but since power is compared and SAMPLE_SIZE doesn't dynamically change, the ratio cancels out number of samples taken)

 ## Constants